Agents

 Click Save Changes in the top right corner.

 The {{headers.*}} templates are resolved at runtime from the validated incoming request headers.
-On every tool call to the MCP server, Inkeep replaces the template with the actual header value from the current request.
+On every tool call to the MCP server, Inkeep replaces the template with the actual header value from the current request — so the copilot always acts as the signed-in user.

 Embed the copilot in your application